May 28, 2009: The night Michael Banner’s daughter was born. He calls it the genesis.

 “Yeah, we’re an embattled community, but we’ve been resilient,” he added.
 “It may look bleak in the beginning, there might be a lot of hardships associated with it, but if you can remain patient, it’s a worthy struggle—there’ll be a beautiful surprise in the end for you.

-Will Zimmerman is a senior at Wake Forest University pursuing an interdisciplinary degree in film and journalism.
-He is interested in narrative and documentary storytelling across written and visual mediums, which he has explored in both Winston-Salem and in his home state of New York.
+Will Zimmerman graduated from Wake Forest University in May 2023 with an interdisciplinary degree in film and journalism.
+He has produced award-winning documentary and docu-fiction films, and writes for publications in North Carolina and in his home state of New York.